ahmed-k-aly/sales-dashboard/README.md

 ### Docker Container Issues:

-Run docker ps to see if all services (db, backend, frontend) are up and running.
+Run docker ps to see if all services (db, backend) are up and running.
 Use docker logs <container_name> to check the logs of individual containers for errors.
 Database Connection Issues:

-Ensure that PostgreSQL is running and that the connection details (username, password, database name) are correct.
+Ensure that PostgreSQL is running and that the connection details are correct.
 You can manually access the PostgreSQL database using psql to check if the tables and data are present.
 Frontend Not Loading: